Drinking driving laws in Ireland that you should take care of

 Drinking driving rules in Ireland- Fines and Punishment- driving laws in Ireland

-Ordinary fully licenced drivers detected by An Garda Siochana with a blood alcohol concentration (BAC) level of between 50mg and 80mg, will receive an automatic three-month driving ban and a €200 fine.
+Ordinary fully licensed drivers detected by An Garda Siochana with a blood alcohol concentration (BAC) level of between 50mg and 80mg, will receive an automatic three-month driving ban and a €200 fine.

-The penalties for a learner, novice and professional drivers remain the same at three months disqualification from driving and a fine of €200.
+The penalties for learner, novice, and professional drivers remain the same at three months of disqualification from driving and a fine of €200.

 Conclusion